hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 then a quick search on the Internet for "how to open a terminal window in" with your particular Linux flavour appended to the end should quickly give you the directions you need.

-A very popular version of Linux is Ubuntu.
-There are many ways to open a terminal window in Ubuntu but a very fast way is to use the terminal shortcut key sequence: Ctrl+Alt+T.

 ### Mac